dmulder/webkit-sharp3/README.md

 webkit-sharp3
 =============

-webkit bindings for webkit 2.4 and gtk3
+mono webkit bindings for webkit 2.4 and gtk3